avantrec/soco-cli/README.md

 Multiple commands can be run as part of the same `sonos` invocation by using the `:` separator to add multiple `SPEAKER ACTION <parameters>` sequences to the command line. **The `:` separator must be surrounded by spaces** to disambiguate from other uses of `:` in sonos actions.

-The benefit of using this approach instead of multiple separate `sonos` commands is that cost of starting the program is only incurred once.
+The benefit of using this approach instead of multiple separate `sonos` commands is that the cost of starting the program is only incurred once.
 In addition, it allows for the introduction of wait states and loops.

 An arbitrary number of commands can be supplied as part of a single `sonos` invocation.
-If a failure is encountered with any command, `sonos` will report the error, and will generally attempt to execute subsequent commands.
+If a failure is encountered with any command, `sonos` will report the error, but will generally attempt to execute subsequent commands.

 **Example:** `sonos Kitchen volume 25 : Kitchen play`